 2. Palais Liechtenstein (Liechtenstein Palace)

 This palace building is one of two magnificent palaces belonging to the noble Liechtenstein family.
-The palace was built in the 18th century in the Baroque style.
-The structure is actually divided into two buildings: the Upper and Lower Palaces.
+The 18th-century palace showcases the Baroque style and divides into two buildings: the Upper and Lower Palaces.
 Between the buildings, there is a wonderful park.
-The palace rooms are impressively beautiful, and it is usually used for important events.
-It is possible to book a guided tour of the palace if you wish.
+The palace rooms are strikingly beautiful, and the site regularly hosts important events.
+If you wish, you can also book a guided tour of the palace.